shakeel-faiz/FF/04Apr-15/jpeg.md

 5. **Digital Camera Use**

 -   **Default format in most cameras**: JPEG is the default image format in most digital cameras and smartphones because it allows users to store many photos without quickly filling up their memory.
-The compression is efficient, and most of the quality is preserved, which is why it’s great for casual photography.
+The compression is efficient, and most of the quality is preserved, which is why it's great for casual photography.
--   **Quick photo sharing**: If you’re taking photos on the go and want to quickly upload them or share them via messaging apps, JPEG’s smaller file sizes and compatibility are ideal.
+-   **Quick photo sharing**: If you're taking photos on the go and want to quickly upload them or share them via messaging apps, JPEG's smaller file sizes and compatibility are ideal.

 6. **Web Use and SEO**